Blogs

 Cell Phones at the Door

 Using a cell phone to access a door reader is now the new definition of “Mobile Access Control.”
-Other terms that the industry seem to accept are “Mobile Access Credentials” or “Smartphone Access Card.”
+Other terms that the industry seems to accept are “Mobile Access Credentials” or “Smartphone Access Card.”
 Regardless of what you call it, here is how we at Telaeris now define it:

 “Mobile Access Control” is the use of an app on an NFC or BLE enabled smartphone to open a door.

-For most physical access, employees open doors using their badge (RFID, magstripe or other technology), PIN, and/or biometric credential.
+For most physical access, employees open doors using their badge (RFID, magstripe, or other technology), PIN, and/or biometric credential.
 But as everyone now always has their mobile phones with them, the industry identified smartphones as a new medium to store credentials.
 This transition is aided by Apple iOS and Google Android both embracing Bluetooth Low Energy (BLE) and Near Field Technology (NFC) communications.

 The use of the cell phone to open a door or gate provides a few really nice features, specifically: